sudoalgorithm/Developing-A-Image-Classifier-Using-Watson-Visual-Recognition-On-Watson-Studio/README.md

 ![](assets/image14.png)

 * Take a test image from any source and click on **browse** or simply **drag and drop** the image on to the dashboard.
+* After loading the image into image classifier, it run the image classification algorithm which returns the accuracy within the range from 0 to 1 that identifies your class or object.

 ![](assets/image15.png)